Doist/agglog/README.md

 Here `$ADDR` is address of server (`-addr.sink` flag on the server).
 Note that it can be of basic host:port form, or url like `ws://host:port`.
 If you have https-proxy in front of websocket server endpoint, use `wss://host:port` format.

-This tool is intentioanlly kept basic and is expected to be run in a trusted environment.
+This tool is intentionally kept basic and is expected to be run in a trusted environment.
 If you need to expose it over internet, it is advised to put https-terminating proxy in front of it.